 François Terby: a Leuven amateur astronomer 140 years ago

-Much as a surprise to many Leuven inhabitants, once upon a time, all the way back to 1884, there lived an avid amateur astronomer called François Terby.
-He invested an enormous amount of money to build a 3-story observatory (brick walls, wooden dome) next to his house in the Bogaarden street.
+Much as a surprise to many Leuven inhabitants today, once upon a time, all the way back to 1884, there lived an avid amateur astronomer called François Terby in Leuven.
+He invested serious money to build a 3-story observatory (brick walls, wooden dome) next to his house in the Bogaarden street.

 His observations were mainly planetary, Jupiter and also Mars.
 Many drawings are available, and he corresponded with Schiaparelli in Milan about the ‘canals’ on Mars.
 His enthousiasm was such that he also could confirm these so-called-channels.

-On May 23th, I could visit the Leuven city archive, and some surprises came up:
+On May 23th 2025, I could visit the Leuven city archive, and some surprises came up (tnx to Mrs. Liesbeth Croimans) :

-- The 8″ refractor telescope was always called by Terby himself as a “Grubb” telescope, now it is unmistakenly mounted on a Thomas Cooke telescope mount.
+- The 8″ refractor telescope was always called by Terby himself as a “Grubb” telescope, now it is unmistakenly mounted on a Thomas Cooke telescope mount as can be seen on the pciture below.

-- The observatory was not just a roof add-on, but a substantial seperate tower, including a proper foundation and a wooden dome, about 4 meters in diameter.
+- The observatory was not just a simpel roof add-on, but a substantial seperate brick tower, including a proper foundation and a wooden dome, about 4 meters in diameter.

 Now the hunt is on for the lost refractor.
 In 1961 the observatory was demolished.

-The observatory was a brick building – 3 stories high, it was build on the street side to the left of the existing family home.
+The observatory was a brick building – 3 stories high, it was build on the street side to the left of the existing family home ( and not behind the house, or in the garden as previously assumed).

-The location corresponds with a small white circular disk, that is visible on a 1947 aerial picture of Leuven.
+The location corresponds with a small white circular disk, that is visible on a 1947 aerial picture of Leuven (see below).

 A picture of the building plans, as available in the Leuven city archive: